the-langston-co/langston-cli/README.md

 The following section is for developers

-## Create a new release & upload files

-The

 ## Release internals tools

 To create a new "Release" in GitHub with the bundled CLI code, simply run `./release.sh <NEW_VERSION>` from the root of this project where <NEW_VERSION> is in the format `vX.X.X`.